Skip to content

 Bed bugs are frequently mistaken for other insects such as carpet beetles.
 Since it can be challenging to properly identify a bed bug, it’s always best to reach out to a local bed bug removal company if you suspect you have an infestation.
 They can determine what type of pest you have and help create a custom treatment plan to get rid of the infestation efficiently.

-What do Bed Bugs look like?
-Serving Long Island and surrounding areas
+What do Bed Bugs look like Serving Long Island and surrounding areas?

 Richmond | Kings County | Nassau County | Suffolk County